satadhi/nextjs16_practise/practise_01/README.md

 > Next.js builds the layout chain **based on folder hierarchy inside `app/`**, not by keyword names like "root".

 You understood it well — the layouts are **collected up the folder tree**, not searched outside or in sibling folders.

+### For error.tsx

+This works opposite to how layout works.It wil take the nearest `error.tsx` to the route where the error occured

+### serverComponenetHMRCache

+1. server side fetching automatically handles fetch deduplication handling
+2. Reduce network water fall